 Also, the Bureau des Relations Internationales offers an orientation program, which provides information about French culture, the French academic system and what will be expected of exchange students in their French courses.
 We strongly recommend registering for this orientation, which is offered at the beginning of September.

-All year long, various cultural events and excursions will be organized by the international relations office - for a preview of what to expect, please explore the current Cultural Program and their Culture & Sport programme, which both include a variety of activities and events, including bike tours, a cultural passport program, evenings at the cinema, cooking workshops, and trips outside of Tours to Paris, Mont St. Michel, and other surrounding castles and attractions.
+All year long, various cultural events and excursions will be organized by the international relations office - for a preview of what to expect, please explore the current integration activities and their Culture & Sport program, which both include a variety of activities and events, including bike tours, a cultural passport program, evenings at the cinema, cooking workshops, and trips outside of Tours to Paris, Mont St. Michel, and other surrounding castles and attractions.

 Student Tips: "I found that the easiest way to make friends with local students was to sign up for the “Service Learning” program.
 These are one hour sessions where you get paired up with a French student.
 For half an hour, you speak to them in French and for the other half, you speak in English.
 If you sign up to do these 4 times a week, you also get course credits for it!"